COVID-19 vaccines, prescriptions fuel strong quarter at CVS

 The pharmacy benefit management business runs prescription drug plans for large employers and other big clients.
 CVS Health also saw the number of prescriptions filled in another key part of is business — drugstores — jump more than 11% in the final quarter of 2021.

-The company also administered more than 20 million COVID-19 vaccines and more than 8 million tests for the virus in the quarter.
+The company also administered more than 20 million COVID-19 vaccines in the quarter, as customers sought boosters and eligibility expanded to children in the United States.

+Demand for COVID-19 tests customers could buy over the counter, or without a prescription, also spiked in the fourth quarter as the omicron variant of the virus surged.

+CVS Health sold 22 million of those tests last year, and 70% of those sales came in the fourth quarter, CEO Karen Lynch said.

 CVS Health operates one of the nation’s largest drugstore chains with nearly 10,000 retail locations.
-It also sells health insurance through its Aetna operation that provides coverage for more than 23 million people.
+It also sells health insurance through its Aetna business that provides coverage for more than 23 million people.

-That segment saw revenue jump 8% as it added more customers with government-funded Medicare Advantage or Medicaid coverage.
+That segment saw revenue jump 8% as it added more customers with government-funded Medicare Advantage coverage.
 It also spent less on COVID-19 testing and treatment.

-The company also booked a charge of about $1.4 billion in the quarter tied to a plan announced in November to close several hundred stores over the next few years.
-The company said it was adjusting for population shifts and customer needs.

-Overall, CVS Health Corp. posted adjusted earnings of $1.98 per share in the final quarter of 2021, as total revenue grew 10% to $76.6 billion.
+Overall, CVS Health Corp. posted adjusted earnings of $1.98 per share in the fourth quarter, as total revenue grew 10% to $76.6 billion.

 Analysts expected earnings of $1.83 per share on $75.66 billion in revenue, according to FactSet.